HeyMyFriends/DPM_Unity_VR/README.md

 ## About The Project

 ![demo](https://github.com/HeyMyFriends/DPM_Untiy_VR/blob/main/Demo.png)
 This project showcases the use of DPM and CM to create omnidirectional soft shadows on the Oculus Quest 2.
-The project can be divided into three main parts: shadow map generation, shadow map sampling, and VR interaction implementation.
+It can be divided into three main parts:
+1. Shadow map generation
+2. Shadow map sampling
+3. VR interaction implementation

 For more information on the implementation details, please refer to the [link](https://spiny-globe-90c.notion.site/DPM-Unity-dc2329df3d8943ac9b64de44bd2b3640).

-Additionally, a demo of the webgl version of the project can be accessed through [here](https://heymyfriends.github.io/DPM/).
+Additionally, you can access a demo of the webgl version of the project [here](https://heymyfriends.github.io/DPM/).

 ### Content